Ceiling vs. Wall Access Doors: Architect’s Guide to the Best Options

 Ceiling Access Doors: What To Know

-Ceiling access doors are built for one job: giving you reliable entry to systems overhead.
-They’re common in commercial buildings, residential projects, healthcare facilities, and anywhere utilities are routed through the ceiling.
+Ceiling access doors are built to give reliable entry to overhead systems.
+They're common in commercial buildings, residential projects, and anywhere utilities are routed through the ceiling.

 Important Features